kimjammer/Neuro/README.md

 ## Running

 Start text-generation-webui.
-If you are using chat mode, go to the Parameters tab, then the Characters subtab, and create your own character.
-See Neuro.yaml as an example and reference.
 Go to the Session tab and enable the openai extension (and follow instructions to actually apply the extension).
 Go to the Model tab and load the model.

 In this folder, activate your environment (if you have one) and run `python main.py`.
 A twitch authentication page will appear - allow (or not I guess).
 At this point, the TTS and STT models will begin to load and will take a second.
 When